 Introducing the term “Medical Device Software” MDSW, the MDCG describes the two sub-types as

-- Independent MDSW providing information for diagnostic or therapeutic purposes:
+Independent MDSW providing information for diagnostic or therapeutic purposes:

 rule 11 a) Software providing information for diagnostic or therapeutic purposes (classes IIa – III),

 rule 11 b) Software monitoring physiological processes (classes IIa – IIb) and

-o rule 11 c) all other Software (class I).
+the rule 11 c) all other Software (class I).

-- MDSW driving or influencing the use of a hardware medical device.
+MDSW driving or influencing the use of a hardware medical device.
 In this case, software must fall within the same class of device that it drives or influences.

 Some of the key points addressed in MDCG 2019-11 are:

-For example, the disease or condition needs a time-critical treatment, how fragile is the population impacted etc. However, the risk categorization does not necessarily clarify the difference between “diagnosis” and “support of diagnosis”, “screening” and “triage” and so forth.
-The needs of “fragile populations” are not addressed clearly and could require additional information depending on the criticality in question.
+For example, the disease or condition needs a time-critical treatment, how fragile the population gets impact, etc. However, the risk categorization does not necessarily clarify the difference between “diagnosis” and “support of diagnosis,” “screening,” and “triage,” and so forth.
+The need for “fragile populations” is not clearly direct and could require additional information depending on the criticality in question.

 - Notably, software fulfilling a medical purpose cannot be an accessory.